daviesqunyu/new-repo-TLCS-Traffic-Lights-Control-System/README.md

-A traffic light control system for Nai-CBD
+A traffic light control system for Nairobi-CBD